 But if you start talking about how you can help her overcome her fears and mindset blocks… you’ve lost her.
 She doesn’t yet know that’s the underlying cause.
 All she knows is that she feels stuck and she wants to feel unstuck.

-This is why it’s so important to meet your clients where they are in their journey.
+This is why it’s so important to meet your clients where they are in their journey and really explain what you do to help.

 Sell them what they want and give them what they need.